WB2CBA/W5BAA-FT8-POCKET-TERMINAL/README.md

 FT8 POCKET is a palm size stand alone FT8 Interface Terminal for Portable FT8 operations without the need for a PC.
 FT8 POCKET is designed by W5BAA Charles (Charley) Hill.

-FT8 Pcket uses TEENSY Microcontroller bioards and 3.5" ADafruit TFT Touchscreen Display.
+FT8 Pcket uses TEENSY Microcontroller boards and 3.5" Adafruit TFT Touchscreen Display.
-There are two versions:
+There are two TEENSY versions:

-1- For Teensy 3.6
+1- For TEENSY 3.6

-2-For Teensy 4.1
+2- For TEENSY 4.1

+Folders contain files for each version.

 Here are some highlights of FT8 POCKET Terminal: